 4.2 Apple Mail

-Like Apple Preview, Apple Mail is a default application that comes with all macOS platforms.
-Regardless of whether you’re using an iPad, iPhone, or MacBook, this app can help you sign something electronically.
+Like Apple Preview, Apple Mail is a default application with all macOS platforms.
+Whether you’re using an iPad, iPhone, or MacBook, this app can help you sign something electronically.
 It uses the Markup feature to do so.

 To take advantage of this app for e-signing documents, follow these steps:

 - Create a new email, or reply to one you’ve received

 - Press “Insert Photo or Video or Add Attachment”

 - Press the Markup icon to fill out and e-sign your document